nerddude24/cashier-front/README.md

    ```

 ## Usage
-1. Search for products by name or scan a barcode.
+1. Search for products by name or scan a barcode
 2. Adjust the quantity as needed.
 3. Review the total amount displayed on the screen.
 4. Click **Pay Using Card** to complete the transaction.